 - Upgrade Upgrades the remote Server Monitor Agent to the same version being used by the controller.
-This operation will require that the agent application be quit and re-opened on the controller before the upgrade can take full effect. - Licensing Manage the licenses installed on the remote Server Monitor Agent.
+This operation will require that the agent application be quit and re-opened on the controller before the upgrade can take full effect. - Type You can set each Server Monitor Agent into advanced or basic mode, depending on whether or - not you have purchased a license to use the Advanced Server Monitor.